Ryan1729/aspect-aspic/design/Design.md

 Red  | Moves towards nearest other thing | Shoots healing ray towards most injured other | Moves towards most injured other and then heals it | Heals everyone
 White | Stays in the center of it's cell | Moves in coordination with other white creatures to make a symmetrical pattern | pushes / attacks other creatures/orbs to make ***the*** pattern | rearranges everyone into ***the*** pattern
 Black | Moves to the safest place it can | Moves towards where it can be healed | Evaluates White creature situation and moves in accordance with their pattern if White is "in power" | Creates more black orbs/creatures

+### Problems with this idea

+There does not seem to be anything to damage things.
+Besides the player I suppose?
+What does that say about the player?
+Minecraft has a similar thing going on where a forset has rested in possibility space undisturbed until you walk by and the lava lights the whole thing on fire.
+Similarly you walk by causing a wolf to spawn and attack an also freshly spawned sheep.
+You the player are a source of suffering.
+In this hypothetical game though, at least you only would be activly doing the damaging, rather than merely causing suffering by forcing the world to exist.